 - Cope as an individual.
 You can write on a journal or diary your thoughts, feelings and questions.
 You can pray and meditate and listen to spiritual songs.
 It is not advisable that you keep on texting your husband or calling him in the office to request for assurance every time you have flashbacks.
 Turn to him when your flashbacks are unbearable and cope as a couple.

 - Accept your flashbacks and don’t block it.
-Although experiencing this can be frustrating and distressing, allowing your body to feel it will not kill you.
+Experiencing this can be frustrating and distressing, however, allowing your body to feel it will not kill you.
 Blocking it or suppressing will just prolong your healing process.

 With recent discoveries, flashbacks can be intense and recurrent.
 But as time passes, its frequency and magnitude diminishes.
 Although it makes you feel you’re back in the beginning, it doesn’t really mean that you’re not progressing.
 It is but a normal feeling and reaction.